LearnOnDemandSystems/labauthor/access-control-policies/Azure/readme.md

-# Azure Restriction Policies
+# Azure Access Control Policy Samples
-Samples in this repository are designed by and for Lab on Demand Lab Authors.
+Samples available here are designed by and for Lab on Demand Lab Authors.
 Within each folder is a sample policy, as well as a description of key components within that policy.

 Azure Policy Best Practices Include: